Single-crossing dominance: A preference lattice: Theory

-Although $x \gtrsim w$, there is no $P$-chain from $x$ to $w$: the only candidate is $(x,w)$, and it fails to be a $P$-chain because neither preference favours $x$ over $w$. \end{example}
+Although $x \primgeq w$, there is no $P$-chain from $x$ to $w$: the only candidate is $(x,w)$, and it fails to be a $P$-chain since neither preference favours $x$ over $w$. \end{example}

-We begin by characterising \emph{upper bounds} (minimum or not) in terms of $P$-chains.
-An upper bound of $P \subseteq \mathcal{P}$ is precisely a preference that (strictly) prefers a larger alternative to a smaller one whenever there is a (strict) $P$-chain between them:
+The following asserts that an upper bound of $P \subseteq \mathcal{P}$ is precisely a preference that (strictly) prefers a larger alternative to a smaller one whenever there is a (strict) $P$-chain between them: